Estimated reading time: 10 minutes

 There were some Corporate Debt defaults that happened in 2018 which raised the question on Fund managers managing the money, and then the Covid shock with Franklin winding up its schemes in April 2020, which badly impacted the Credit funds’ performance.

 Indian equities were giving a polarised performance with only a few top stocks and thus Large-cap index funds doing well, but not the diversified ones.
 The other reason for this was the Recategorization of the funds in 2017, which resulted in PMS products look better in comparison.
+(Read: What is PMS and how is it different from mutual funds?)

 And this was where the second strategy of Diversification helped a lot in maintaining the portfolio valuation.
 Good quality debt papers and adding Index funds in the portfolio took the lead and generated enough returns for the broad portfolio, which kept the overall returns in line.
 (Also Read: Asset Location is as important as Asset Allocation)